TR EN

 2

-To gain competence in computer skills.
+Can gain proficiency in computer usage skills.

 SKILLS